gbif/crawler/crawler-ws/README.md

 # GBIF Crawler Webservice

-The Crawler Web Service provides the [Crawling Monitor](https://crawler.gbif.org/) which shows running crawls, their status, and gives links to logs in Kibana.
+The Crawler Web Service provides the API calls for the [Crawling Monitor](https://registry.gbif.org/running-crawls/) which shows running crawls, their status, and gives links to logs in Kibana.
 All of the count data comes from Zookeeper.

 ## To build the project